Accessories Bicycles Parts Specials Tools

 nexus8 washers

-Internal gear hubs always require some system for preventing the axle from rotating, as it is used as part of the gear train.
-Like most other internal gear systems, Shimano uses tab washers that engage the dropout slot to keep the axle from turning.
+Internal-gear hubs always require some system to prevent the axle from rotating, as it is used as part of the gear train.
+As with most other internal gear systems, Shimano uses tab washers that engage the dropout slots to keep the axle from turning.

-Because the shift cable linkage ("cassette joint unit" in Shimano-speak) is also keyed to the axle, there are different types of anti-rotation washers to fit different dropout angles.
-You need to select the correct type of washers for your particular frame.
+Because the shift cable linkage ("cassette joint unit" in Shimano-speak) is also keyed to the axle, different anti-rotation washers work with different dropout angles.
+You need to select washers for your particular frame.

 (Earlier Nexus hubs only used an anti-rotation washer on the right side, but newer models use a pair of them, each a mirror image of the other.)